Triple squeeze

-A triple squeeze is a squeeze against one player, in three suits; a more explicit definition is "three simple squeezes against the same player."
+A triple squeeze is a contract bridge squeeze against one player, in three suits; a more explicit definition is "three simple squeezes against the same player."

 It is often equated with "progressive squeeze" (also termed a "repeating squeeze"), but progressive squeezes are a subset of triple squeezes.
 A progressive squeeze is a triple squeeze that, depending both on entries and on positional factors, may result in a subsequent, simple, two-suit squeeze that takes place against the opponent who has just been triple squeezed.
 Confusing the issue is that some triple squeezes can become progressive squeezes through misdefense.

 Example: Triple squeeze with potential misdefense

 Here is an example of a triple squeeze that should not become progressive:

 South, pushed to 5 by the nonvulnerable opponents, ruffs the second diamond lead and runs hearts to reach this position: